ddubson/spring-batch-examples/README.md

 - `23-restarting-jobs` - if job fails during processing, batch restarts from an offset
 - `24-retrying-steps` - if step fails, retry N times until working
 - `25-skipping-steps` - if step fails, skip the step that failed
+- `26-listen-on-skips` - attach listeners to items that are skipped